Julian Bailey (racing driver): Racing career

-In 1992 Bailey joined the Toyota BTCC team, and the following season, he finished fifth in the championship, although his season is best remembered for his collision with teammate Will Hoy at Silverstone, which flipped Hoy’s car onto its roof leading BBC commentator Murray Walker to quip “The car upside down is a Toyota!” (a play on the company’s UK advertising slogan “The car in front is a Toyota”).
+In 1992, Bailey joined the Toyota BTCC team, and the following season, he finished fifth in the championship, although his season is best remembered for his collision with teammate Will Hoy at Silverstone, which flipped Hoy’s car onto its roof leading BBC commentator Murray Walker to quip “The car upside down is a Toyota!” (a play on the company’s UK advertising slogan “The car in front is a Toyota”).
 In the following round at Knockhill, he took his one and only BTCC win.
 The next two seasons were less successful, although he outscored 1991 champion Hoy in both their seasons as teammates.
 Toyota withdrew from the BTCC as a works team at the end of 1995, but Bailey was still contracted to them.
 For 1996, Bailey competed in the South African Touring Car Championship (SATCC) for Minolta Toyota.
 He has raced primarily in sports cars since.
 For 1997, Bailey joined Lister, eventually winning the British GT Championship in 1999 and the FIA GT Championship in 2000 in a Lister Storm.

 Personal life

 Bailey’s stepson, Jack Clarke, is also a racing driver with experience in Formula BMW and Formula Palmer Audi.
-In 2009 he graduated to the FIA Formula Two Championship, and in 2014 moved to the British Touring Car Championship.
+In 2009, he graduated to the FIA Formula Two Championship, and in 2014 moved to the British Touring Car Championship.

 Post-racing career

-In 2008, he joined with ESPN STAR Sports as a guest commentator for a number of Formula One races.
+In 2008, Bailey joined with ESPN STAR Sports as a guest commentator for a number of Formula One races.

-’’Top Gear’’
+Top Gear

-On the show ‘’Top Gear‘’, he was one of several drivers to appear as The Stig.
+On the television programme, Top Gear, he was one of several drivers to appear as The Stig.